 • Click on the “Upload Plugin” button at the top of the page.

-• Click “Choose File”, select the lead-times-for-woocommerce.zip file you just downloaded, and click “Install Now”.
+• Click “Choose File”, select the yh-lead-times.zip file you just downloaded, and click “Install Now”.

 • Once installed, click “Activate Plugin”.